eDwin13-lol/Mern/QUICKSTART.md

-# E-Paatshala MERN App – Quick Start
+# Edgram MERN App – Quick Start

 Your full MERN stack social media aggregator is ready!
 Here's how to run it: